bemanproject/beman/tutorials/compiler-explorer-deployment.md

 ## Non header-only library

-Currently, we don't have usages for such Beman libraries.
-We'll update the cheatsheet with instructions from [compiler-explorer: Adding a new library](https://github.com/compiler-explorer/compiler-explorer/blob/main/docs/AddingALibrary.md) when the first Beman example will be available.
+Currently, there are no such usages for such Beman libraries.